cirosantilli/x86-bare-metal-examples/README.md

 Without an OS, we can use the following formats:

 -   boot sector.
 TODO where is it specified, if at all?
+Wiki page describes MBR well enough: <https://en.wikipedia.org/wiki/Master_boot_record>
 -   multiboot.
 Defined by GRUB.
 More boilerplate, but much more convenient.

 ## Gotchas